 10. Aldinga Beach

-This collection are just to get you going if you have a good local book or guide you can expand on these and if you schedule enough time in Adelaide.
-You are sure to find other interesting locations and attractions in the Adelaide area of Australia.
+These are a simple starting point if you have a good local book or guide you will be able to find more and if there is enough time in Adelaide.
+You are sure to find other interesting attractions and locations about the Adelaide area of Australia.

-Adelaide is a fairly simple location to get around, once you have your bearings and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
-You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
-If you want to travel greater distances across Adelaide there are a number of transport options.
-There are buses that passes can be attained to include multiple journeys.
-There is also the alternative to use Adelaide Taxis, where the driver can offer up local knowledge.
-What ever method you use to explore Adelaide ensure you see as much of it as you can.
+Adelaide is a fairly easy city to get around, once you have an eye for the place and know a couple of local landmarks you should be able to navigate around with ease.
+You can cover a lot of the city on foot but make sure you stick to places you know after dark.
+If you want to cover more ground in Adelaide there are some other alternatives to get around.
+There are safe and reliable buses where passes can be bought to include multiple trips on more than one day.
+Collect a Rental Car at Adelaide Airport (ADL) or close by to your hotel, there is also the option to use Adelaide Taxis, but be aware of slow moving traffic at rush hour.
+What ever method you use to explore Adelaide make sure you see as much of the city as your can.

-If you wish to stay in Adelaide for longer than one night you will be looking for a place to sleep.
-Adelaide has a wide range of places to bed down these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
-If you are in town on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Adelaide can result in problems at certain times of the day.
-If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
-Adelaide also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
-If you don't have a large budget there is a number of guest houses and hotels in the area which are a good place to rest your head.
-Whatever accommodation type you select in Adelaide try and make time to see if any bargains exists on a wide array of travel web sites, often when there is a big event on in town.
+If you are staying in Adelaide for a great period you will be looking for a place to sleep.
+Adelaide offers a broad range of facilities to sleep these includes high end, deluxed locations to more modest hotels, B&Bs and hostels.
+If you are visiting the city on business ensure the hotel you decide to select has suitable facilities and is in the right area for your meetings as the traffic in Adelaide may result in problems at certain times.
+If you are seeking out more luxury accommodation there is a selection of top chain and independent hotels.
+Adelaide also offers a good selection of lower star hotels that offer simple but functional facilities for visitors to the city.
+If you do not have a huge accommodation budget there is a number of guest houses and hotels in the area which are a good place to rest your head.
+Whatever accommodation type you select in Adelaide try and make time to see if any bargains exists on a wide array of travel web sites, often these are out of season or when a home sports team isn't playing a game.

 1. Mayfair Hotel